Confidence Intervals for Linear Models with Arbitrary Noise Contamination: Introduction

 Then, the interval $\left[\wh{b}_1-\frac{C}{\sqrt{n(1-\epsilon)^2}},\wh{b}_1+\frac{C}{\sqrt{n(1-\epsilon)^2}}\right]$ is guaranteed to cover $b_1$ with some appropriate constant $C>0$.
 However, this requires knowledge of the contamination proportion $\epsilon$, which is usually not available in practice.
 Additionally, the parameter $\epsilon$ is not identifiable in the setting of (\ref{eq:noise-sig}), and thus learning $\epsilon$ from data is impossible.
 This challenge of adaptive robust confidence interval construction has recently been studied by \cite{luo2024adaptive} in the simpler setting of a Gaussian location model.
 Given i.i.d.~observations generated from $(1-\epsilon)N(\beta,1)+\epsilon Q$ with some arbitrary $Q$, it is shown by \cite{luo2024adaptive} that the optimal length of a confidence interval covering the location parameter $\beta$ is of order $\frac{1}{\sqrt{\log n}}+\frac{1}{\sqrt{\log(1/\epsilon)}}$ when $\epsilon$ is unknown.
 In contrast, with the knowledge of $\epsilon$, the optimal length is of order $\frac{1}{\sqrt{n}}+\epsilon$.
 Therefore, ignorance of $\epsilon$ implies a significant adaptation cost in construction of robust confidence intervals.
 It is natural to suspect that such an adaptation cost is also present in the regression setting (\ref{eq:mul-lin-comp}).

+A natural approach for handling unknown contamination levels is Lepski’s method \citep{lepski1997optimal,jain2022robust}, which has been successfully used for adaptive estimation.
+However, while such methods yield estimators that achieve optimal rates without knowing $\epsilon$, they do not directly provide confidence intervals with guaranteed coverage, as uncertainty quantification requires estimating the statistical error itself rather than merely selecting an estimator with optimal rate.

 In this paper, we propose an algorithm that computes a confidence interval for a given coordinate of $b$.
-Our proposed algorithm does not depend on the knowledge of $\epsilon$.
-We show that the confidence interval not only has the coverage property, but its length is also bounded by $O_{\mathbb{P}}\left(\frac{1}{\sqrt{n(1-\epsilon)^2}}\right)$.
-According to the lower bound for estimation in \cite{d2021consistent2}, this is the optimal rate even if the value of $\epsilon$ is known.
-In other words, unlike the negative result of \cite{luo2024adaptive}, there is no adaptation cost in robust confidence interval construction in the regression setting.
-The length of the confidence interval automatically shrinks as the quality of the data increases (i.e. a smaller value of $\epsilon$).
-Moreover, the same theoretical guarantee holds if the Gaussian noise $N(0,1)$ in (\ref{eq:noise-sig}) is replaced by other non-degenerate distributions such as $t$ or Cauchy.
-Thus, our confidence interval is robust against both heavy tailed noise and arbitrary contamination.
+The procedure does not require knowledge of the contamination level $\epsilon$.
+We show that the resulting confidence interval achieves the desired coverage uniformly over all contamination distributions $Q$, and its length is bounded by $O_{\mathbb{P}}\left(\frac{1}{\sqrt{n(1-\epsilon)^2}}\right)$.
+In particular, this rate is minimax-optimal up to constants even when $\epsilon$ is known \citep{d2021consistent2}.
+Taken together, these results establish that one can simultaneously attain adaptivity to unknown contamination, minimax-optimal length, and robustness over arbitrary contamination distributions.
+In contrast to the negative result of \cite{luo2024adaptive}, this shows that there is no adaptation cost for robust confidence interval construction in the regression setting.
+The length of the confidence interval automatically shrinks as the data quality improves (i.e., as $\epsilon$ decreases).
+Moreover, the same theoretical guarantee continues to hold when the Gaussian noise $N(0,1)$ in (\ref{eq:noise-sig}) is replaced by other non-degenerate distributions such as $t$-distribution or the Cauchy distribution, demonstrating robustness to both heavy-tailed noise and arbitrary contamination.

 Our algorithm is constructed from a one-dimensional estimating equation

 where

 and $\wt{x}_i,\wt{y}_i\in\mathbb{R}$ are transformations of $(X_i,y_i)$ such that $\wt{y}_i\approx \wt{x}_ib_1+z_i$ approximately holds.
 The details of constructing $(\wt{x}_i,\wt{y}_i)$ will be given in Algorithm \ref{alg:CI}.
 The interval estimator is then defined by